The Too-Perfect Saint: Characters

+Osvalt and Reichardt's father and the ruler of Almburg.

 Media

 Light novel

 Written by Kōki Fuyutsuki, The Too-Perfect Saint: Tossed Aside by My Fiancé and Sold to Another Kingdom was serialized on the user-generated novel publishing website Shōsetsuka ni Narō from July 18, 2020, to January 19, 2022.
 It was later acquired by Overlap who began releasing it with illustrations by Masami under their Overlap Novels f light novel imprint on April 25, 2021.
 Eight volumes have been released as of March 2025.
 The series is licensed in North America by Seven Seas Entertainment.